six-two/shell-command-logger/README.md

 - `script` does strange things to input (I think to `\r`), so you should not wrap any netcat variants (`nc`, `ncat`, `netcat`).
 - `Ctrl+C` kills `scl`, even if the program you call would handle the key combination.
     This is especially annoying with tools like `msfconsole`.

+## Notable changes

+### Head (future version 0.4.1)

+- By default do not attempt to deal with "unnecessary" `\r` added by script ay more.
+It caused too many troubles.
+If you want/need the old behavior, set the environment variable `SCL_STRIP_CR` to the value `1`.
+- Pass `SIGINT` signals (usually triggered by `Ctrl-C`) to the process being logged instead of being interrupted -> logging things like shells should work (better)
+- Removed aliases for problematic tools (msfconsole, nc, ncat, netcat)